saneyuki/es-observable/README.md

 #### Subscription Observer Objects ####

-A Subscription Observer is an object which wraps the *observer* argument supplied to the *subscribe* method of Observable objects.
+A Subscription Observer is an object which wraps the *observer* argument supplied to the *observe* method of Observable objects.
 Subscription Observer objects are passed as the single parameter to an observable's *subscriber* function.
 They enforce the following
 guarantees: